marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

   [ITUT-L.1310], [ATIS-0600015.03.2013] provide methodology and test
   procedure for measuring such energy efficiency related metrics, which is defined as the throughput forwarded by 1 watt.
 The traffic loads and the weighted multipliers need to be clearly established in advance.

+  Note that, based on the specific optimization policy (throughput, heat, energy source, etc.), different derived metrics should be computed at the controller level.

 ### Power Gain Measurement